 Trump wants California to let automaker Tesla reopen assembly plant

-WASHINGTON: U.S. President Donald Trump on Tuesday urged California to allow Tesla Inc to reopen its electric vehicle assembly plan.
+WASHINGTON: U.S. President Donald Trump on Tuesday urged that Tesla Inc be allowed to reopen its electric vehicle assembly plant in California, joining the carmaker’s CEO Elon Musk's bid to defy county officials that have ordered it to remain closed.

 "California should let Tesla & @elonmusk open the plant, NOW.
 It can be done Fast & Safely!"
 Trump wrote on Twitter.
 On Monday, Tesla Chief Executive Elon Musk said production was resuming at the automaker’s sole U.S. vehicle factory, defying an order to stay closed and saying if anyone had to be arrested it should be him.